What Is Cloud Computing? How Does ‘The Cloud’ Work?

 If the cloud service provider or cloud technology company has multiple clients, there’s likely to be a high demand for storage space.
 It’s possible to ‘fool’ a physical server into thinking that it’s actually multiple servers, each running it’s own independent operating system.
 This technique is known as server virtualization, which reduces the need for physical machines.
 This method maximizes the output of individual servers.

-So there we have it – a very short look at what cloud computing involves and how it works.
+So there we have it – a very short look at what cloud computing involves and how database as a service providers works.
 Also some use cases and risks for this rapidly growing technology, referred to broadly as ‘the cloud’.